maybeee18/ml_lab/7_final_project_presentations/1_final_project_instructions.md

     There are two deliverables:

     1. An in-class presentation either on 12-03-19 (section 1) or 12-06-19 (section 2).
-The presentation will be 6 minutes with 1 minute of questions and (hopefully) answers.
+The presentation will be 6 minutes.
+Followed by an additional 1 minute of questions and (hopefully) answers.
     2. A GitHub repository is due on 12-11-19 by 6pm.

     The GitHub repo should be public with a single Jupyter Notebook notebook.

     I except that single Jupyter Notebook to be reproducible (i.e., it will run on other people's computers).
-Thus, I suggest creating a conda enviroment for your project to manage dependencies.
+Thus, I suggest creating a conda environment for your project to manage dependencies.

-    Regarding data managment, that Jupyter Notebook should read in a single dataframe.
+    Regarding data management, that Jupyter Notebook should read in a single dataframe.
 If that single dataframe is small, it can committed to the GitHub repo.
 If that single dataframe is too large for GitHub, store the data on a public file sharing service (e.g., AWS S3) and code within the Jupyter Notebook should fetch it.

-    All other work should somewhere else and will not be graded.
+    All other work should be somewhere else and will not be graded.

 ----
 Hints